 - Room temperature and pressure

 Spark ablation is a versatile technology that works with a wide variety of materials, including metals (e.g. silver, copper, gold, platinum, tungsten or nickel), semiconductors (e.g. silicon) and carbon.
-The VSParticle G1 ablates materials from two electrodes enabling you to play with elemental composition.
-Even immersible materials can be mixed into nanoparticles.
+The VSP-G1 ablates materials from two electrodes, which enables you to play with the elemental composition.
+In this way, even immersible materials can be mixed into nanoparticles.